This is the second blog post in a two part series about processing the Eva Anderson’s Baltimore Dance Theater Collection!

 “The proper handling and housing of artifacts is very important to ensuring the collection’s longevity,” Deyane said.
 “It was also nice to finally meet Eva through the audiovisual materials.”

 For Deyane, processing has taught her more about the work of archivists and the effort that goes into making a collection available for research.
 She explained that during visits to different archives, reference archivists helped her locate and find information by pulling relevant materials from the stacks for her.
 She didn’t have to ‘dig’ to find the information or collections she needed.
-By helping to process a collection, Deyane got to see how the physical and intellectual organization of a collection works.
+By processing a collection, Deyane got to see how the physical and intellectual organization of a collection works.
 She enjoyed learning about all of the steps that go into the back-end of making a collection accessible.

 “The most interesting thing I learned while processing was the way in which archivist organize collections,” Deyane explained.
 An archivist has to “think about the collection as a whole rather than just dates.”